andypike/zero/README.md

 ZeroMQ Spike
 ============

 Just experimenting around with using ZeroMQ and Rails.
+In the MessagesController we build an xml request and then send it via ZeroMQ to our server.
+The server then parses the xml and adds the message to the database.
+To conserve memory, the server only loads ActiveRecord rather than the whole Rails stack.

+This is just a spike so there are no tests and the code is of poor quality.

 Prerequisites
 -------------